Curt-Park/Curt-Park.github.io/_posts/2018-06-03-branching-commit-strategies.md

 #### Important settings for remote branches

 You can change some important settings for remote branches in 'Branches' tab of 'Settings'.
-Here is an example configuration.
+Here is an example configuration:

 > ![]({{ site.url }}/images/git-commit-workflow/settings2.png "settings2"){: .aligncenter}